gchq/stroom-docs/content/en/docs/user-guide/tools/command-line.md

 Stroom has a number of tools that are available from the command line in addition to starting the main application.

+## Running commands

-The basic structure of the command for starting one of stroom's commands is:
+The basic structure of the shell command for starting one of stroom's commands depends on whether you are running the zip distribution of stroom or a docker stack.

+In either case, `COMMAND` is the name of the stroom command to run, as specified by the various headings on this page.
+Each command value is described in its own section and may take no arguments or a mixture of mandatory and optional arguments.

+{{% note %}}
+These commands are very powerful and potentially dangerous in the wrong hands, e.g. they allow the changing of user's passwords.
+Access to these commands should be strictly limited.
+Also, each command will run in its own JVM so are not really intended to be run when Stroom is running on the node.
+{{% /note %}}

+### Running commands with the zip distribution

+The commands are run by passing the command and any of its arguments to the `java` command.
+The jar file is in the `bin` directory of the zip distribution.

 {{< command-line "stroomuser" "localhost" >}}
-java -jar /absolute/path/to/stroom-app.jar COMMAND
+java -jar /absolute/path/to/stroom-app-all.jar \
+COMMAND \
+[COMMAND_ARG...] \
+path/to/config.yml
 {{</ command-line >}}

-`COMMAND` can be a number of values depending on what you want to do.
-Each command value is described in its own section.

-> **NOTE:** These commands are very powerful and potentially dangerous in the wrong hands, e.g. they allow the changing of user's passwords.
-> Access to these commands should be strictly limited.
-> Also, each command will run in its own JVM so are not really intended to be run when Stroom is running on the node.

-## `server`
+For example:

 {{< command-line "stroomuser" "localhost" >}}
+java -jar /opt/stroom/bin/stroom-app-all.jar \
+reset_password \
+-u joe \
+-p "correct horse battery staple" \
+/opt/stroom/config/config.yml
+{{</ command-line >}}

+### Running commands in a stroom Docker stack

+Commands are run in a Docker stack using the `command.sh` script found in the root of the stack directory structure.

+{{% note %}}
+You do not specify the config file location as the script does this for you.
+{{% /note %}}

+{{< command-line "stroomuser" "localhost" >}}
+./command.sh COMMAND [COMMAND_ARG...]
+{{</ command-line >}}

+For example:

+{{< command-line "stroomuser" "localhost" >}}
+./command.sh \
+reset_password \
+-u joe \
+-p "correct horse battery staple"
+{{</ command-line >}}

+## Command reference

+{{% note %}}
+All the examples below assume you are running stroom as part of the zip distribution.
+If you are running a Docker stack then you will need to use the `command.sh` script (as described above) with the same arguments  but omitting the config file path.
+{{% /note %}}

+### `server`

+{{< command-line "stroomuser" "localhost" >}}
-java -jar /absolute/path/to/stroom-app.jar server path/to/config.yml
+java -jar /absolute/path/to/stroom-app-all.jar \
+server \
+path/to/config.yml
 {{</ command-line >}}

 This is the normal command for starting the Stroom application using the supplied YAML configuration file.